 Maryland Smith’s Global Equity Fund is managed by 20 students in the school’s Flex MBA, Master of Finance, and Master of Quantitative Finance programs.
 The Global Fund was established in 2009 and invests primarily in common stocks of global companies based worldwide, and whose shares trade in the US.

 This limited-enrollment fund gives students the opportunity to research companies and manage and invest money from the school’s endowment fund.
-The fund's goal is to outperform the MSCI All Country ex-US Index plus 20% US Total Market Index), although it’s equally important that each member learns the processes by which investment decisions are made in a professional asset-management setting.
+The fund's goal is to outperform a global benchmark (80% MSCI All Country ex-US Index plus 20% US Total Market Index), although it’s equally important that each member learns the processes by which investment decisions are made in a professional asset-management setting.

 In a course that meets once per week for an entire year, students gain unparalleled financial knowledge and skills, including asset management exposure, quantitative portfolio management experience, and financial modeling skills.
 They develop skills using and applying tools from Smith’s extensive suite of financial databases and information systems.

 Participating students are assigned roles in operating the fund, either as portfolio managers or equity analysts specializing in a specific geographic region (e.g., Europe, Asia-Pacific) or industry (e.g., health care, consumer discretionary).

 The Global Equity Fund will be selecting students from the Smith School’s Flex MBA, Master of Finance, and Master of Quantitative Finance programs with a GPA of 3.0 or higher.
 Students are expected to make a year-long commitment if selected to become a member of the GEF.
 Selection is based on analytical ability, knowledge of the capital markets, communication, leadership skills, and a significant interest in finance.

-Please note, the application, along with all supporting documents, are to be submitted to email@example.com no later than March 13, 2022, at 11:59 p.m.
+Please note, the application, along with all supporting documents, are to be submitted to firstname.lastname@example.org no later than March 9, 2024.